EVEREST | Nepal

 How heavy will my pack be?

-In general, climbing packs on Mt.
-Everest are relatively light.
+In general, climbing packs on Everest are relatively light.
 You will likely be carrying 15lbs – 30lbs (7kg – 12kg) most of the time while climbing and less on the trek into base camp.
-While climbing you should be prepared to carry your gear for the day and some of your personal gear for the mountain.
-Sherpa will carry all of the group gear and help with personal gear where possible.
+While climbing, you should be prepared to carry your gear for the day and some personal items for the mountain.
+Our Sherpa team will carry all of the group gear and help with personal gear where possible.

 How do I charge my devices?

-Given the local expense of electricity, teahouses charge you to repower and recharge your electronic devices en route to base camp.
-This tends to get more expensive up the valley and a portable battery pack is a good idea.
+Given the high cost of electricity in the area, teahouses charge you to recharge and power your electronic devices along the way to Everest Base Camp.
+The price tends to go up as you move up the Khumbu Valley, and a portable battery pack is a good idea.
 You will need to bring an adapter.
 This cost is your own expense.
-Once at Base Camp we will have power and power cords that fit North American plugs.
-Charging is dependent upon the sun or fuel for the generator so it won’t be available all the time but we will try to make it available enough to meet your need.
+Once at Everest Base Camp, we will have power and power cords that fit North American plugs.
+Charging is dependent on the sun or on fuel for the generator, so it’s important to note that it won’t be available all the time.
+We will try to keep it available enough to meet your needs.

-All hotels and teahouses are double or triple occupancy but once we get to base camp you will have your own tent to spread out in.
-If you want single rooms en route to base camp, we can arrange this at an additional cost.
-Sometimes teahouses are full during the climbing season and may not have room to accommodate single rooms so please let us know as early as possible for the best chance of us securing a private room.
-Again this is adventure travel and we ask you to roll with the punches if they are not available.
+All hotels and teahouses are double or triple occupancy, but once we get to Everest Base Camp, you will have your own tent to spread out in.
+If you want a single room in Kathmandu and on the way to Everest Base Camp, we can arrange it at an additional cost.
+Sometimes, teahouses are full during the climbing season and may not have single rooms available, so please let us know as early as possible to give us the best chance of securing a private room.
+Again, this is adventure travel, and we ask you to roll with the punches if they are not available.

 Do I need a visa?
 How do I navigate Kathmandu airport arrivals?

-We cover almost everything in the cost of the trip once we fly into the Khumbu valley so there shouldn’t be too many other expenses that you need to worry about.
-The biggest expense is tips.
-The Sherpa tip pool is $600 and I will collect that at the beginning on the climb to disperse amongst the entire team at the end of the climb including cook staff and dining staff.
-People sometimes tip their individual summit Sherpa a bit more than this and it seems like people have been tipping their guide about 1k-2k on the Western Guided option.
-The other personal expenses people accrue are wifi (through third party operators) additional personal snacks, drinking, charging of devices & toilet paper.
-We suggest you bring a portable charger and pack a few additional rolls of toilet paper for the trek in.
+We cover almost everything once we fly into the Khumbu Valley, so there shouldn’t be too many other expenses that you need to worry about.
+The biggest cost will likely be tips.
+The Sherpa tip pool, collected at the beginning of the climb, will be distributed to the entire team at the end of the climb, including cook and dining staff.
+People often tip their individual summit Sherpa a bit more than this, and often tip their guide as well.
+The other personal expenses people incur include wifi (through third-party providers), additional snacks and drinks, device charging, and toilet paper.
+Bring a portable charger and pack a few extra rolls of toilet paper for the trek in.

-What if we can’t get into Lukla in time because of weather?
+What if we can’t get to Lukla in time because of the weather?

-It’s good to remember that we are in the Himalaya and weather can be variable so it’s important to be patient.
-Generally, it’s no more than a day or two delay.
-If it looks like we’ll be unable to get in on the plane then we’ll look at hiring helicopters to get into a safe spot in the valley to stay on schedule.
+It’s good to remember that we are in the Himalayas, and the weather can be variable, so it’s essential to be patient.
+Generally, it’s no more than a one or two-day delay.
+If we’re unable to get on the plane, we’ll look at hiring helicopters to reach a safe spot in the Khumbu Valley to stay on schedule.

 What’s the deal with blog updates?